experimatt/omg-react/README.md

-This project started out as a proof-of-concept, and has been moved to [Gitlab](https://gitlab.com/omgtransit/omgtransit).
+This project started out as a proof-of-concept and has been moved to [Gitlab](https://gitlab.com/omgtransit/omgtransit).